Tsveta-Kamenova/Tsveta-Kamenova/README.md

 ### About Me

-- Interested in **Data & Business Intelligence Analysis**
+- Interested in **Data & Business Intelligence Analysis and Engineering**
-- Learning and building skills in **SQL, Tableau, Power BI, Python, and Excel**
+- Learning and building skills in **SQL, DBT, Snowflake, Tableau, Power BI, Python, and Excel**
 - Developing knowledge in **structured data, data modeling, ETL, and process optimization**
 - Comfortable with both **independent deep-dives** and **team collaboration**
 - Currently working on **data pipelines** and portfolio **dashboards**, while exploring **real-world datasets**